Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: Key Challenges in Utilizing LLMs for Mental Health

 Prior works underscore the absence of a widely accepted framework for healthcare tasks and their evaluation dimensions in mental health~\cite{Goldberg2024}.
 This inconsistency severely hinders the ability to compare results across studies or effectively gauge progress in LLM development for healthcare applications ~\cite{Stafie2023, Kohane2024}, ultimately stalling advancements in this critical field.
 A recent comprehensive review of 519 studies on healthcare applications of LLMs by ~\citet{Bedi2024Evaluation} also highlights the need for standardized implementation methods.

 There is also a growing imbalance in AI accessibility across different demographics and healthcare systems.
 For instance, the cost of fine-tuning models for specific populations remains prohibitively high, leading to disparities in how well these tools serve different groups \cite{obradovich2024opportunities}.
-While a recent study by ~\citet{stade2024_behavioral_healthcare} proposed a framework for the responsible development of LLMs in behavioral healthcare that could potentially augment or even replace certain aspects of human-led psychotherapy, the authors also acknowledge significant ethical and practical challenges associated with implementing this framework.
+While a recent study by ~\citet{stade2024_behavioral_healthcare} proposed a framework for the responsible development of LLMs in behavioral healthcare that could potentially augment or even replace certain aspects of human-led psychotherapy, the authors also acknowledge significant ethical and practical challenges with implementing this framework.

 Additionally, the over-alignment of models to safety constraints can result in over-cautious responses, where LLMs refuse to engage with critical mental health queries, limiting their usefulness in real therapeutic settings \cite{obradovich2024opportunities}.
+Lastly, a fundamental risk with deploying LLM in mental health settings is hallucination, where models generate output with incorrect or misleading information \cite{huang2023survey}.
+In mental health, this issue is particularly sensitive, as inaccurate guidance or misinformation can have immediate and severe consequences.

 \paragraph{Challenge 3: The Need for Multidimensional and Human-Centered Evaluation} Proper evaluation frameworks are critical to ensure that LLMs in mental health deliver accurate, safe, and ethical outcomes.
 This is essential to maximize their potential benefits while minimizing risks to patient safety and therapeutic trust ~\cite{Bedi2024Evaluation}.
 Nonetheless, traditional AI evaluation methods focus primarily on accuracy, neglecting critical aspects such as empathy, cultural sensitivity, and bias detection.
 For instance, ~\citet{Fraser2023} only compared the diagnostic accuracy of ChatGPT with human physicians using data analysis, Similarly, ~\citet{Pagano2023} investigated only the use of GPT-4 for diagnosing arthrosis and providing treatment recommendations.